 10.01.170 Fine or costs-Payment within specified time or installments-Payment priority order.
 (1) When a defendant is sentenced to pay fines, penalties, assessments, fees, restitution, or costs, the court may grant permission for payment to be made within a specified period of time or in specified installments.
-If the court finds that the defendant is indigent as defined in RCW 10.101.010(3) (a) through (c), the court shall grant permission for payment to be made within a specified installments.
+If the court finds that the defendant is indigent as defined in RCW 10.101.010(3) (a) through (c), the court shall grant permission for payment to be made within a specified period of time or in specified installments.
 If no such permission is included in the sentence the fine or costs shall be payable forthwith.

-(2) An offender's monthly payment shall be applied in the following order of priority until satisfied:

-(a) First, proportionally to restitution to victims that have not been fully compensated from other sources;

-(b) Second, proportionally to restitution to insurance or other sources with respect to a loss that has provided compensation to victims;

-(c) Third, proportionally to crime victims' assessments; and

-(d) Fourth, proportionally to costs, fines, and other assessments required by law.
+- (2) An offender's monthly payment shall be applied in the following order of priority until satisfied: - (a) First, proportionally to restitution to victims that have not been fully compensated from other sources; - (b) Second, proportionally to restitution to insurance or other sources with respect to a loss that has provided compensation to victims; - (c) Third, proportionally to crime victims' assessments; and - (d) Fourth, proportionally to costs, fines, and other assessments required by law.
 [2018 c 269 § 7; 1975-'76 2nd ex.s. c 96 § 2.]

-Construction-2018 c 269: See note following RCW 10.82.090.
 Payment of fine and costs in installments: RCW 9.92.070.